 She’s good, the 2014 movie is soso.
 Script has Aniston as the drugged-out, emotion-deadened survivor of a terrible accident, one that killed her child and left her with a scarred face and body, wracked with pain, physical and psychological.
 The tone is uneven; first half is interesting, the second crawls, and gets to an “okay, whatever” finale.
-No back story, little to like about her character beyond the actresses skill (she does some great physical work here).
+No back story, little to like about her character, leaving just actress skill; she does some great physical work here.